OpenCMISS/website/README.md

    sudo apt-get install nodejs-legacy
    ```

+   These commands require superuser privilege.
+Please ask your local IT administrator for help if necessary.
    In the future a Guix package script may be provided to take care of the installation.